-- Decimal Monetary system whereby there are ten minor deninations to a major denomination.
+- Decimal Monetary system whereby there are ten minor denominations to a major denomination.
 Also applied incorrectly to systems which have a hundred minor units per major unit.
-For example there are 100 cents in an American dollar.
+For example, there are 100 cents in an American dollar.

 - Definitive For general use and of standard design.

-- Denomination The nominal or face value of a coin, for example cent of pound.
+- Denomination The nominal or face value of a coin, for example, cent or pound.

 - Designer The artist who creates the design for the coin.

 - Devalue The official value of the currency is reduced.

 - Device A design which has emblematic or heraldic elements.

 - Diameter The dimension of a coin across its widest part in a line through its centre.
 Non-circular coins may have more than one value for their diameter.